10 Easy Ways to Update an Old Kitchen on a Budget

 A kitchen island doesn’t have to cost a fortune.
 This Tornviken island from IKEA was just £250 (bargain!) and fits perfectly in the space between the back door and the window.
 It comes in cream and grey so we we primed it and then painted it to matc…

 A kitchen island doesn’t have to cost a fortune.
 This Tornviken island from IKEA was just £250 (bargain!) and fits perfectly in the space between the back door and the window.
-It comes in cream and grey so we we primed it and then painted it to match the base units.
-It provides much needed extra worktop space, storage and a breakfast bar area.
+It comes in cream or grey so we we primed it and then painted it to match the base units.
+As well as providing additional worktop space, there's a breakfast bar area and open shelving for extra storage space.

 3. Change the splashback